Wikirating

-Wikirating is a free, collaborative platform for credit ratings that aims to provide a transparent source for credit ratings of countries, companies and structured products.
+Wikirating was a free, collaborative platform for credit ratings that aims to provide a transparent source for credit ratings of countries, companies and structured products.
 It is the first independent rating platform mainly based on community's contributions to feed data and information to establish independent, impartial and transparent ratings.

 History

 Development of the platform started in spring 2010 by Austrian mathematician Dorian Credé and his colleague Erwan Salembier.
 The platform, which is based on the MediaWiki framework, went online in October 2011.
 By the end of 2011, around 2100 users had contributed ratings.
 In February 2012 Salembier left Wikirating, and in November 2012 the US not-for-profit rating provider Public Sector Credit Solutions published its open-source framework on the platform.

 Rating scheme

 Wikirating uses a similar rating scheme as traditional credit rating agencies, ranging from "AAA" (highest rating) to "D" (default).

 Rating methods

 The platform offers three rating methods.